UMAprotocol/docs/docs/build-walkthrough/emp-deployment.md

 After following this tutorial, you will have successfully deployed an EMP contract!
 You will need to navigate to your contract address on Etherscan and mint an initial position to set the [GCR](https://docs.umaproject.org/synthetic-tokens/glossary#global-collateralization-ratio-gcr).
 This can be done by calling the `create(collateralAmount, numTokens)` function.
 [Here](/build-walkthrough/minting-etherscan) is a full walkthrough of minting tokens via Etherscan.

-View this [documentation](https://docs-dot-uma-protocol.appspot.com/uma/contracts/ExpiringMultiParty.html) for a full explanation of available EMP functionality.
+Review this [description](/build-walkthrough/emp-interface) of the EMP interface to get started interacting with your EMP.
+View this [developer documentation](https://docs-dot-uma-protocol.appspot.com/uma/contracts/ExpiringMultiParty.html) for a full explanation of available EMP functionality.